Current scams, what to do and how to report it.

 If you gave personal information to a scammer pretending to be us, you should:

-- immediately call our department’s scams and identity theft line or connect with us on social media
+- immediately call our department’s Scams and Identity Theft Helpdesk or connect with us on social media

 - write down as much information about the scam as possible